Rail trail: Conversion issues

-Rail trail conversions can be complex for legal, social, and economic reasons.
 Railroads in North America were often built with a mix of purchased land, government land grants, and easements.
 The land deeds can be over a hundred years old, land grants might be conditional upon continuous operation of the line, and easements may have expired, all expensive and difficult issues to determine at law.

 Railroad property rights have often been poorly defined and sporadically enforced, with neighboring property owners intentionally or accidentally using land they do not own.
 Such encroachers often later oppose a rail to trail conversion.
 Even residents who are not encroaching on railway lands may oppose conversion on the grounds of increased traffic in the area and the possibility of a decline in personal security.
 Because linear corridors of land are only valuable if they are intact, special laws regulate the abandonment of a railroad corridor.
-In the United States, the Surface Transportation Board (STB) regulates railroads, and can allow a corridor to be "rail banked" or placed on hold for possible conversion back to active status when or if future need demands.
+In the United States, the Surface Transportation Board (STB) regulates railroads, and can allow a corridor to be "Rail Banked" or placed on hold for possible conversion back to active status when or if future need demands.

 While many rail trails have been built, other proposals have been cancelled by community opposition.
 The stature of the conversion organization, community involvement, and government willingness are key factors.

 On the other hand, there are a growing number of cases where existing rails and infrastructure, in service or not, are being called to be torn up for trails.
 Two cases of this are in New York State, against the Catskill Mountain Railroad in Kingston, New York, and the Adirondack Scenic Railroad in Old Forge, New York.
 In Connecticut, the not-in-service section of track on the Valley Railroad has been proposed by locals to be converted to trail.
 Though perceived by residents to be, as it has not carried a train since the 1960s, the railroad has never been formally abandoned.
 The Connecticut Department of Energy and Environmental Protection acquired the line from Penn Central in 1969, and subsequently signed a long-term lease with the railroad.
 The railroad has been continually working to bring this section of the line back into service.
 Both Departments strongly support the preservation of the line, and have provided support to the railroad with property encroachment from abutters and the provision of railroad ties.
 All three of these examples are heritage railroads, which serve to protect the history of the railroad.
 Their primary revenue is tourist operations, so rail traffic is seasonal; though all three have been granted rights to carry freight, should customers show interest.